 The shadow of anxiety that hovers around big to-dos throughout any given day is unnerving for most.
 For those living with chronic stress, this shadow is an ever-present fear—rearing its ugly face at the most inopportune moments.
 While an acute level of stress can be useful in certain circumstances, stress on a more continuous basis can significantly debilitate a person’s emotional and physical wellbeing—leading to depression, increased irritability, and a weakened immune system.
 These negatives of chronic stress are particularly dangerous for those living with an already stressful and progressive condition like chronic obstructive pulmonary disease (COPD).
-Read on to learn more about the importance of learning how to manage your stress levels and the dangerous relationship between chronic stress and COPD exacerbations.
+Read on to learn more about the importance of managing your stress levels and the dangerous relationship between chronic stress and COPD exacerbations.

 What is COPD?